bitcoin-core/bitcoincore.org/_posts/en/posts/2024-07-03-disclose-getdata-cpu.md

 announcement: 1

 excerpt: >
-  A malformed `GETDATA` message could trigger an infinite loop on the receiving node, using 100% of the CPU allocated to this thread.
+  A malformed `GETDATA` message could trigger 100% CPU usage on the receiving node.
+A fix was released on June 3rd, 2020 in Bitcoin Core 0.20.0.
 ---

 A malformed `GETDATA` message could trigger an infinite loop on the receiving node, using 100% of